MadhavSahi/FullStack-JavaScript-2022-23/Projects-Sols/12 Dec Projects Sols - HTML,CSS/Project-1-Sol-Credit_Card_Page/readme.md

 - Learnt about CSS Positions - Relative , Absolute and used them.
 - Learnt about CSS Selectors and how to use them to trigger elements.
 - Learnt how to use CSS Flexbox.
-- Explored about Flexbox parent and child properties.
+- Explored more about Flexbox parent and child properties.
 - Learnt about Z-index and it's usage.
-- Learn how to build fluid layouts using FlexBox.
+- Learnt how to build fluid layouts using FlexBox.
-- Learn hover property of CSS and applied it to the elements.
+- Learnt Hover,Transform Scale properties of CSS and applied it to the elements.
 - Learnt how to develop full fledged landing page.

 <br>